kubeflow/website/content/en/docs/started/architecture.md

 - [Kubeflow Training Operator](/docs/components/training/) can be used for large-scale distributed training or fine-tuning.

-- [Kubeflow Model Registry](/docs/components/model-registry/) can be used to store model artifacts and preparing model for production serving.
+- [Kubeflow Model Registry](/docs/components/model-registry/) can be used to store ML metadata, model artifacts, and preparing model for production serving.

 - [KServe](https://kserve.github.io/website/master/) can be used for online and batch inference in the model serving step.